petervflocke/Pico-CatanDice/Readme.md

 https://youtube.com/shorts/isAoaTnkfzQ

-# An overingeenered Catan Dice pretending to be speaking slot machine
+# An overengineered Catan Dice pretending to be speaking slot machine

 Just to check out what Raspberry Pi Pico can, I created this random generator.